eldoriarpg/RegionSound/README.md

 > Work in progress.

-# 🔊 RegionSound
+# 🔊 Sound Master

-RegionSound adds the ability to play sounds in certain regions.
+SoundMaster adds the ability to play sounds on custom preference.
 You can choose the interval as well as the played sounds.
-We plan to implement many region providers, starting with WorldGuard.
+We plan to implement many region adn event providers, starting with WorldGuard.